“Good writing is rewriting.” –Truman Capote

 I usually charge a flat fee for both developmental and line edits.
-Before determining the fee, I need to see a brief sample of your work, and I need to know how many words are in the manuscript.
+Before determining the fee, I need to see a brief sample of your work, and I need to know how many words (not pages) are in the manuscript.
 My fees are reasonable, and my work is quite detailed.

 We can always work out a payment schedule if it’s needed.
 Write me for details and send your sample (about 500 words is enough) to Lgood67334@comcast.net

 The endorsements below will tell you how people feel about our work.
 Let us help you develop and polish your fiction, memoir, story, personal essay, or opinion piece.